neohumanism/NewHumanismBook/book/overview.md

 ---

-//still not entirely sure what should go where and etc.1
+//still not entirely sure what should go where and etc.

 1 The Human Reality - About the human perspective of the world, themselves, metaphysical realities, and etc.